F4OST/TextOptima-project/README.md

 # TextOptima-project
-# TextOptima

-Welcome to TextOptima!
-This repository is a work-in-progress project aimed at optimizing and enhancing text through various features.
+Welcome to TextOptima project This repository is a work-in-progress project aimed at optimizing and enhancing text through various features.

 ## Status